THE LOVERS' JOURNEY

 In this Introduction to the Romance Archetype I describe my quest to understand the Ultimate Romance and its mysterious power.
 I explain the universal form as a plus sign, with the dynamic between the lovers crossing the dynamic between the forces towards life and death.
 Act 5, The Reunion of the lovers represents the completion of one complete cycle of transformation, one evolutionary step.

-The form of the Ultimate Romance is intuitively and universally understood.
+The form of the the Lovers' Journey is intuitively and universally understood.
 Its structure reveals a formula for transformation at all levels: psychological, anthropological and metaphysical.

 Three other books on the subject have been written and will appear in succession over the next years.